 Unique Opportunities

-• Senior seminar provides students with an opportunity to integrate the skills they have developed throughout their course work in the completion of a project that requires research, data analysis, critical thinking, and oral and written presentations of information and ideas.
+• Senior business research provides students with an opportunity to integrate the skills they have developed throughout their course work in the completion of a project that requires research, data analysis, critical thinking, and oral and written presentations of information and ideas.
+In the senior business simulation, students work in teams to manage a manufacturing business in an in-depth virtual online environment complemented by in-person venture capital pitches and other presentations of their analysis and decision making.

 • Every student chooses an individual focus within this major, in consultation with their advisor.
 Examples include sports marketing, finance, arts management, international business and human resource management, but possibilities are unlimited.
-Some of the courses within this focus are chosen from areas of interest to the student, such as communication, global studies, psychology, art and philosophy.
+Some of the courses within this focus are chosen from other areas of interest to the student that relate to their future business plans, such as communication, international studies, psychology, performing and studio arts and philosophical ethics.

 • Creative Enterprise Consultants offer services to existing businesses, entrepreneurs, social entrepreneurs and not-for-profits.
 Services include business planning, feasibility studies, marketing plans, financials and budgets, and market research – anything to assist with the business development process.